nwisbeta/github.io/pages/ref_data/ref_data_landing_page.md

 The API limits the number of results returned to 10.

 ### Language
-The API uses extension definitions to include both organisation names and addresses in both Welsh and English (where the data is available) in the returned dataset.
+The API uses extension definitions to include both organization names and addresses in both Welsh and English (where the data is available) in the returned dataset.
 See the use case and example queries.

 ## Resource: Practitioner